datacommonsorg/mixer/deploy/apigee/README.md

 ### Mixer API

 1. Deploy API to Cloud Endpoints or find an existing deployment.
-1. Make note of its public IP.
+1. Make note of its hostname.
 1. Generate one valid API key and make note of it.

 ### NL API(s)